tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     ![On the build pipeline run summary, in the table outlining the manual run, the 1 published beneath the related column is selected.](media/devops-build-pipeline-14.png 'Build Artifacts')

 2. Select **outputs, eval_info.json**, and then select the download arrow.
 The `eval_info.json` is the output from the *model evaluation* step.
-The information from the evaluation step will be used in the release pipeline to deploy the model.
 Select the back arrow to return to the previous screen.

     ![On the Artifacts screen, a list of files are displayed.
 The outputs folder is expanded and the eval-info.json file download button is selected.
 The back arrow is selected a the top of the screen to navigate back to the previous page.](media/devops-build-pipeline-15.png 'Download JSON file')